francisdavey/physics/planning/leibniz.md

 ## SPINE
 ### Episode  - differentials
 Headline: "dy/dx is a fraction".
 -  Hook: it looks like a fraction and it acts like a fraction.
 Examples (inversion, chain rule, solving differential equation via differentials to integrate).
 But we are often told that it isn't.
-Or that it isn't *rigorously*.
+Or that it isn't *rigorously* a fraction.
 That using it is a bit dubious in some unspecified way.
 -  Promise: we'll explain what dy and dx "really" are and how you can divide them to get dy/dx.
+-  Aims of piece, to give a thorough account of how differentials may be used "in the spirit of Leibniz".
+Two strategic choices seem sensible: (1) is to give the account in terms of limits rather than infinitesimals; postponing infinitesimals to a follow-on series or post.
+It may turn out to be sensible to touch on infinitesimals a little, that remains to be seen.
+(2) Integration above 1D seems to introduce considerable further questions, which may require a separate or careful approach.

 #### tell them what dx etc means.
 - What do equations mean.
 Eg what does `y = x²` actually mean?